 These figures should be treated as a guide rather than a fixed rule.

 Final compensation is influenced by organisational structure, growth stage, reporting lines and the strategic weight placed on marketing within the business.
-For a deeper breakdown by sector, gender, location and seniority, the Armstrong Lloyd Salary & Diversity Report offers a more detailed view.
+For a deeper breakdown by sector, location and seniority, the Armstrong Lloyd Salary & Diversity Report offers a more detailed view.

-HOW B2B MARKETING HIRING DIFFERS FROM B2C
+HOW IS B2B MARKETING HIRING DIFFERENT FROM B2C?

 B2B marketers need to demonstrate commercial acumen, with a clear link between their work and pipeline creation, revenue contribution and sales performance, rather than focusing solely on brand metrics or impressions.
 They also need strong technical literacy, as CRM platforms, marketing automation tools and attribution models are considered essential skills rather than optional extras.